serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 | `POST`   | `/products`      | Take product data and create a new product |
 | `DELETE` | `/products/{id}` | Delete the product with the id `{id}`      |

 That's it.
-When deploying the component to AWS the Framework will automatically create a REST API using the API Gateway service and returns the URLs we can use to perform the above operations.
+When deploying the component to AWS, the Framework will automatically create a REST API using the API Gateway service and return the URLs we can use to perform the above operations.

-You can find the documentation and some examples in the components [registry entry](https://github.com/serverless/components/tree/master/registry/rest-api).
+You can find the documentation and some examples in the [REST API component registry entry](https://github.com/serverless/components/tree/master/registry/rest-api).

 ## Building our application

 Enough theory.
-Let's dive right into the code and build an application which uses the `rest-api` component.
+Let's dive right into the code and build an application!

 ### Creating a component project

 Let's start by creating a new components project.
 A components project is simply a directory containing a `serverless.yml` file.

-Let's create a new directory called `products-rest-api` by running `mkdir products-rest-api`.
-After `cd`ing into it we need to create an empty `serverless.yml` file by running `touch serverless.yml`.
-Next up we can open this directory with our favorite code editor.
+To start, create a new directory called `products-rest-api` by running `mkdir products-rest-api`.
+After `cd`ing into it, we'll need to create an empty `serverless.yml` file by running `touch serverless.yml`.
+Then, open this directory with your favorite code editor.

-In order to tell Serverless that we have a components project we need to add the following lines of code to our `serverless.yml` file:
+In order to tell Serverless that we have a components project, we need to add the following lines of code to our `serverless.yml` file:

 ```yml
 type: rest-api-app